-Much of the work that we undertake has a statutory basis.
+Much of the work that Northumberland Archives undertakes has a statutory basis.
 The following pieces of legislation direct our work:

 • The Public Records Acts of 1958 & 1967 empowered the Lord Chancellor to appoint local record offices as ‘places of deposit’ and Northumberland Record Office was first designated thus in 1960.